qiuzhen8484/TDDA/COVID-19-CT-scans/README.md

 # <center>Task-Heterogeneous Domain Adaptation for Medical Image Diagnosis</center>
 We provide the **COVID-19 CT** dataset for domain adaptation from typical pneumonia to COVID-19.
-The paper is available [here](https://arxiv.org/pdf/2005.01577.pdf).

 # Dataset
 The descriptions for the **COVID-19 CT** dataset are presented below.
 We first provide a link to download the dataset.
-Next, the data statistics and usage of the dataset will be introduced.
+Next, details about the dataset and usage of the dataset will be introduced.
 ## Download
-- The dataset in this paper is available [here](https://pan.baidu.com/s/1lT3YB_Kr3mtGAtbayYfCKw).
+- The dataset is available [here](https://pan.baidu.com/s/1lT3YB_Kr3mtGAtbayYfCKw).

 ## Data Composition
 The dataset is collected from the following open-source datasets: